Porpoising/home_tasks/README.txt

-Course tasks and home work repository
+Tasks from courses and homework repository